Sharatraddi/M2-EmbSys/Project/3_Implementation/Hex_files/README.md

-# This folder contains the hex files to be loaded onto simulide
+# This folder contains the hex files of all the 3 functionalities to be loaded onto simulide